-Equation (2) also assumes that the seed terminal velocity is achieved instantly following a seed release.
-While equations (2) and (3) are analogous to the Lagrangian model proposed by Andersen (1991), equation (1) drastically differs from his model given that the dispersion term is dependent on a turbulent kinetic energy dissipation rate (which is non-monotonic inside canopies) and a drift term that also varies with $\langle \overline{u'3u'3} \rangle$ both modeled using second-order closure principles (described later).
-Note that when $u_3 \approx 0$ , the simplest ballistic model is recovered.
+Equation (2) also assumes that the seed terminal velocity is achieved instantly after seed release.
+While equations (2) and (3) are analogous to the Lagrangian model proposed by Andersen (1991), equation (1) drastically differs from his model, given that the dispersion term is dependent on a turbulent kinetic energy dissipation rate (which is nonmonotonic inside canopies) and a drift term that also varies with $\langle u_3' u_3' \rangle$, both modeled using second-order closure principles (described later).
+Note that when $u_3 \approx$ 0, the simplest ballistic model is recovered.

-For notational simplicity, we use overbar to indicate both time and horizontal averages, and set $\langle \overline{u_1} \rangle = \overline{U}$ and $\langle \overline{\varepsilon} \rangle = \varepsilon$ .
-We emphasize again that canopy turbulence is highly inhomogeneous and with large turbulent intensity; hence, these simplifications are only adopted to arrive at a simplified version of the Thomson (1987) model that can be solved analytically and we later modify the solution to account for high intensity and vertical inhomogeneity through appropriate adjustments of its coefficients.
+For notational simplicity, we use an overbar to indicate both time and horizontal averages and set $\langle \overline{u_1} \rangle = \overline{U}$ and $\langle \overline{\varepsilon} \rangle = \varepsilon$.
+We emphasize again that canopy turbulence is highly inhomogeneous and of high turbulent intensity; hence, these simplifications are only adopted to arrive at a simplified version of the Thomson (1987) model that can be solved analytically, and we later modify the solution to account for high intensity and vertical inhomogeneity through appropriate adjustments of its coefficients.